-This type of shoes are multiactivity oriented, you can use them for Nordic walking as well as for mountain biking and orienteering.
+These types of shoes are multi-activity-oriented, and you can use them for Nordic walking, mountain biking, and orienteering.

-Be careful though, they will not replace a real trail shoe, much more efficient for running.
+Be careful, though, they will not replace authentic trail shoes, which are much more efficient for running

 My suggestion for short walks